 All About the Moon

-An expert answers common student questions about the moon, from how it formed to how it affects our tides to the possibility of humans ever living there!
+An expert answers common student questions, including why the moon changes shape, how it affects our tides, and the possibility of humans ever living there!

 - Grades: 1–2, 3–5

 The following questions were answered by astronomer Dr. Cathy Imhoff of the Space Telescope Science Institute.

 How far is it from Earth to the moon?

 It is about 250,000 miles from Earth to the moon.